zzxwill/odps/intl.en-US/Quick Start/Graph.md

     jar -libjars odps-graph-example-sssp.jar -classpath $LOCAL_JAR_PATH/odps-graph-example-sssp.jar com.aliyun.odps.graph.example.SSSP 1 sssp_in sssp_out;
     ```

-    Jar command is used to run MaxCompute Graph.
-Its use is consistent with [MapReduce](../../../../intl.en-US/User Guide/MapReduce/Function Introduction/Command.md).
+    The jar command is used to run MaxCompute Graph jobs in the same way as the command for running [MapReduce](../../../../intl.en-US/User Guide/MapReduce/Function Introduction/Command.md) jobs.

     When Graph job is running, the corresponding instance ID, execution schedule and result summary are printed on the command line